 3 Wire Positive Pulse Systems are very similar to the Three Wire Negative Pulse system except the vehicle's doorlock switches use 12 volt positive pulses to operate the vehicle's doorlock relays or control unit.
-Examine the three wires on the back of the switch; if more than three, suspect a 5 Wire Reversal system.
-One will be constant 12 volt positive, regardless of the switch's position.
-Of the two remaining wires, one will show Positive when the switch is pushed to "lock", and the other will show Positive when the switch is pushed to "unlock".
+Examine the three wires on the back of the switch; if more than three, the fuse holders are required!
+Failure to properly install the fuse holder and the 30 amp fuse will void all warranties.